DinosaurTheory.com Home Page

 In 1638 Galileo explained what is now called the Square-Cube Law in his last major scientific book titled Dialogues Concerning Two New Sciences.
 The Square-Cube Law reveals why the common B-rated science fiction movies theme of showing people, gorillas, or insects as being extremely large or small is not physically possible.
 The Square-Cube Law is an extremely fundamental scientific concept critical to understanding physics, biology, aerodynamics, nanotechnology and numerous other science disciplines.
 But in addition to these positive attributes, Galileo's Square-Cube Law reveals what is wrong with the paleontologists' claim that there is nothing odd about dinosaurs and pterosaurs growing so large.

-Over the years the incongruities have become increasingly apparent as to why dinosaurs and pterosaurs should not be so large.
-For the large dinosaurs there are the incongruities of 1) insufficient bone strength, 2) insufficient muscle strength, and for the taller dinosaurs 3) the problem of unacceptable high blood pressure.
-For the pterosaurs there is the paradox that no cold-blooded reptile, not even the smallest reptiles, can fly today and yet during the Mesozoic the cold-blooded pterosaurs grew to be the largest flying animals that ever existed.
+Over the years the evidence has become increasingly apparent as to why dinosaurs and pterosaurs should not be so large.
+For the large dinosaurs there are the problems of 1) insufficient bone strength, 2) insufficient muscle strength, and 3) unacceptably high blood pressure within the taller dinosaurs.
+For the pterosaurs there is the paradox that no cold-blooded reptile, not even the smallest reptiles, can fly today and yet during the Mesozoic era the cold-blooded pterosaurs grew to be the largest flying animals that ever existed.
 Clearly the belief that there is no scientific paradox regarding the exceptionally large dinosaurs and pterosaurs is incorrect.
 Yet the paleontology community has no means of saving face while backing down from their position, and so they continue to deny the paradox.

 There are many talented scientists who recognize the importance of size.
 In 1928 J. B. S. Haldane advanced Galileo’s ideas when he wrote On Being the Right Size.
 A generation later numerous other famous scientists followed with additional arguments supporting Galileo's Square-Cube Law.
 Physics professors Phillip Morrison, Michael Fowler, Benjamin Crowell; biologists Steven Jay Gould, Michael C. LaBarbera, Steven Vogel, Knut Schmidt-Nielsen, Chris Lavers, John Tyler Bonner; and the rebel paleontologist Christopher McGowan have all presented arguments for why size matters.